READY Compass · Erasmus+ · 15 questions

 Low on both axes

 Do not place.
-Or, if already placed: escalate.
+Or, if the placement is already running: escalate to your coordinator.
 This is not a difficult conversation.
 This is your duty of care, documented.

 This tool supports your professional judgment.
 It does not replace it.
 READY helps you see clearly, name what you observe, and explain your decisions with evidence.
 The placement decision remains yours.
 Always.